 You Must Be At Least 21 Years Old

-The gambling age in Tennessee in 21, as in most of the United States.
+The gambling age in Tennessee is 21.
 Sportsbooks are required to verify your identity via government-issued ID or approved e-verification software.

 Those in the Sports Industry Are Prohibited

 Most athletes, coaches, team managers, and other persons associated with a professional or collegiate sports team or governing body are prohibited from betting on sports in TN.
 This extends to amateur events where relevant.

 The bottom line is that a person with any formal affiliation to a sporting event or league cannot bet on that event.

 Conflict of interest protections also extend to employees, owners, or affiliated persons of any sports wagering license holder.
 Those who are affiliated with the Tennessee Education Lottery Corporation are also banned.

 If you’re involved in the sports or gambling industries, chances are you are prohibited from online wagering in the Volunteer State.
 Otherwise, most adults are good to go!